Congressional District # 2

 Two groundwater contaminant plumes are present at the Conrail site.
 The "County Road 1 Plume" contains high levels of trichloroethylene (TCE) and carbon tetachloride (CCl4) and emanates from the Rail Yard Area northwest towards the Vistula Avenue residential area.
 The "LaRue Street Plume" contains TCE and emanates from the eastern portion of the Rail Yard Area and flows north towards the La Rue Street residential area.

 Wells in the vicinity of the site were found to contain up to 5,000 parts per billion (ppb) CCl4 and similar concentrations of TCE.
 (Bottled water and filters were provided immediately to residents when discovered.)
 In contrast, the Safe Drinking Water Act Maximum Contaminant Level (MCL) for both TCE and CCl4 is 5 ppm.
-Additionally, nine residences had indoor vapor levels of CCL4 that exceeded an action level.
+Additionally, nine residences had indoor vapor levels of CCL4 that exceeded a recommended action level.

 Potential health threats could be posed by consuming contaminated groundwater or inhaling the chemical solvents if venting indoors.